 The main difference between the communication methods of FIG. 1 and FIG. 1A is that some communications in FIG. 1A are linked directly to the retailer while bypassing alternative communications channels.
-The communications network in FIG. 1A specifically shows retailer network 122 and communications exchanged therewith.
+The communications net- 20 work in FIG. 1A specifically shows retailer network 122 and communications exchanged therewith.
 The retailer network 122 is the entity that controls access to the retailer's resources and services.
-In some embodiments, the retailer network 122 hosts retailer owned content (such as pricing, financial data, images and product descriptions) and controls and routes traffic and requests for specific permissions to this content.
+In some embodiments, the retailer network 122 hosts retailer owned content (such as pricing, 25 financial data, images and product descriptions) and controls and routes traffic and requests for specific permissions to this content.

-Communications between the service provider web API and the retailer network 122 occur via a two-way communication link 124 that routes traffic from the service provider web API 106 to the retailer network 122.
-This connection is used when the retailer requires certain control over or access to specific data, such as when the retailer needs to be able to allow or deny certain connections or permissions for security reasons or in rare cases when a third-party service query or reply must pass through a retailer's server.
-In the preferred embodiment, all the communications of link 124 are initiated as outbound communications from the retailer network to the web API 122 and operate through a polling technique.
-This 10 polling technique involves a process wherein the retailer server connects to the service provider network every set period of time (for example 5 minutes).
-This polling technique is extendable to request information at specific nonstandard times where it might be useful.
-For instance a retail 15 POS terminal might perform an item look-up and find that the retailer has one item in stock.
+Communications between the service provider web API and the retailer network 122 occur via a two-way commu- 30 nication link 124 that routes traffic from the service provider web API 106 to the retailer network 122.
+This connection is used when the retailer requires certain control over or access to specific data, such as when the retailer needs to be able to allow or deny certain connections or permissions for secu- 35 rity reasons or in rare cases when a third-party service query or reply must pass through a retailer's server.
+In the preferred embodiment, all the communications of link 124 are initiated as outbound communications from the retailer network to the web API 122 and operate through a polling 40 technique.
+This polling technique involves a process wherein the retailer server connects to the service provider network every set period of time (for example 5 minutes).
+This polling technique is extendable to request information at specific non-standard times where it might be useful.
+For 45 instance a retail POS terminal might perform an item look-up and find that the retailer has one item in stock.
 Using two-way communication link 124, the retail POS terminal immediately polls the web API to ensure that the item has not been sold through the secure self-payment application.
+50

 Communications between the retailer network 122 and the third-party services 108 occur via a two-way connection link 126.
 The communications exchanged over link 126 may include both verbal communications and data.
-Link 126 is used by the retailer to pass on specific data on behalf of the 25 self-payment service provider or for the retailer's own purposes due to security related or other issues.
-Link 126 provides communications from the retailer to whichever thirdparty is being used to perform or support a specific task.
-In the preferred embodiment, these connections operate using poll- 30 ing.
+Link 126 is used by the retailer to pass on specific data on behalf of the 55 self-payment service provider or for the retailer's own purposes due to security related or other issues.
+Link 126 provides communications from the retailer to whichever third-party is being used to perform or support a specific task.
+In the preferred embodiment, these connections operate 60 using polling.
 In addition or alternatively, other communication techniques may be used, for example, an inbound connection on a retailer server.

-Overview of Use of Self-Payment Application
+Overview of Use of Self-payment Application

-FIG. 2 is a flow chart that lists the steps taken in making a 35 purchase according to an embodiment of the secure selfpayment application described herein.
+a purchase according to an embodiment of the secure self-payment application described herein.
 The steps are compartmentalized into individual sections, but may contain additional sub-steps, some of which are discussed in greater detail with respect to FIG. 3.